iptq/deductive-failures-hsf/450_cats.md

 ![cats1.png](files/cats1.png)

-Since we don't know anything about `veracrypt`, let's first run `logkeys`.
+Since we don't know anything about `veracrypt`, we'll focus on `logkeys` first.
+I tried to diff the `logkeys` on the VM with the legit `logkeys` to see if it had been tampered with, but I didn't find anything special.
+Let's first run `logkeys`.
 Running it produced a list of options we could use.
 Immediately I noticed that there was a default output file.

 ![cats2.png](files/cats2.png)